 - Select Add Current File To Project from the Project menu.
 You can also drag the file into the Files panel from the Finder.

 - Find nsWindow::Scroll in the file and click just to the left of the first line in the routine.

 Now when you click the down arrow on a webpage, ProjectBuilder will pop to the front and after a delay (5 seconds, maybe) the line where execution has halted is drawn in red.
 Notice that you can walk back up the call stack and look at the source even though you didn't add any of those files to the project.
 ProjectBuilder only needs the files for which you want to set breakpoints in the project.

 Looking at variables

-If you've used a debugger before, this is pretty simple.
+If you've used a gui debugger before (such as CodeWarrior), this is pretty simple.
 There are two things that should be pointed out, though.

 If you want to save yourself the hassle of flipping down many little triangles, you can display a variable on the console using

 Pointer types aren't automatically dereferenced so you may need to do that in the command.
 It will write out a fully expanded representation to the console.
 This representation is extremely customizable with various set print feature-name commands.
 See the gdb doc.